-For details of church services in November & December, including Christmas services, please click here.
+For details of all church services in the benefice in December, please click here.

 Village Hall on-line booking

 We’ve moved to an online booking system for hiring the Hall – you can check availability and hiring charges here.
 But don’t worry, you can still talk to us if you prefer!

 VE Day 75

 The Parish Council would like to hear from residents having ideas for the 75th anniversary celebrations of the end of World War II in Europe.
 The event, to be held on a revised bank holiday date of Friday, 8th May 2020, will be celebrated throughout the nation with, amongst other things: buglers playing The Last Post, pipers playing The Battle’s O’er, pubs taking part in a Nation’s Toast to the Heroes of WWII, Town Criers Crying for Peace Throughout the World and churches ringing their bells.

 The National Association of Local Councils is encouraging the organisation of celebrations such as 40’s-themed street parties, barbecues and firework displays.
 If anyone has any ideas, or wishes to become involved in the planning of any events, please contact the Parish Council.

 A bug hotel. that is.
 Now open for visitors to the Old School Garden, this splendid accommodation was created by children from the village Parent & Toddler Group (with a little help from the grown-ups).
 Many thanks to the Village Hall gardening team and others who helped.

 Staffordshire Farm Watch

 We’re all aware of the rise in rural crime, particularly within the farming sector.